lyteword/chspurgeon-tod/volume-7/psalm-139.md

 **Verse 4.**

-1\.Words on the tongue first *in* it, and in that stage known to God.
+1\.
+Words on the tongue first *in* it, and in that stage known to God.

-2\.Words on the tongue very numerous, yet all known.
+2\.
+Words on the tongue very numerous, yet all known.

-3\.Word on the tongue have wide meaning, yet known "altogether."
+3\.
+Word on the tongue have wide meaning, yet known "altogether."

 Lesson: Take heed of your words not yet spoken.